-Purchases less than \$25,000 are considered Non-competitive Small Procurement Orders, and are not competitively bid by the Procurement Office.
-Departments are required to obtain a current and valid vendor quote prior to preparing any purchase requisition.
+Purchases less than \$25,000 are considered Non-competitive Small Procurement Orders and are not competitively bid by the Procurement Office.
+Departments must obtain a current and valid vendor quote before preparing any purchase requisition.
 Small Procurement Orders should be processed in one of two ways:

-- 1. Purchases up to a cost of \$3000 should be made with the State Purchasing Card. - 2.
-If vendors will not accept the State Purchasing Card for a Small Dollar Order then departments should prepare a purchase requisition using the University's PeopleSoft purchase requisition system.
+- 1. Purchases up to a cost of \$5,000 should be made with the State Corporate Purchasing Card. - 2.
+If vendors will not accept the State Purchasing Card for a Small Dollar Order then departments should prepare a purchase requisition using the University's Oracle purchase requisition system.
 Departments must provide the University's Purchasing Office with a fax or e-mail copy of the vendor quote For each requisition submitted.